Small businesses are increasingly realising the importance of social media.

 Once you find the type of content that ‘works’ for you, it is tempting to keep replicating that.
 Remember, though, that readers can be fickle.
 You need to vary your content, both by subject and by content type, in order to maintain interest and encourage engagement.
 Remember that not everything needs to be text-based.
 Consider experimenting with video or audio – both of which can be produced with very little outlay.

 As well as publishing your own content, stay on the lookout for things that will interest your audience elsewhere on the web.
-Retweet them, link to them on your blog, or post them on Facebook.
+Retweet them, link to them on your blog, or post them on Instagram, LinkedIn or Facebook.
 As well as helping you to develop relationships with potential partners, this will help to position you as a go-to place for information in the eyes of your audience.

 Don’t forget, though, that simply feeding or replicating existing content isn’t enough.
 Keep thinking about new, original ideas for content that have not yet been explored – as it is these that will ultimately secure your position as a thought leader.